 Glacier's geography, straddling the Continental Divide, sets the stage for clashes of two very different climates.
 Warm, wet Pacific air moves in from the west, and cold dry Arctic air from the northeast.
 They meet at the Divide.
+The western valleys generally receive the most rainfall, but daytime temperatures can exceed 90 degrees F. Strong winds and sunny days often predominate on the east side of the park.

 In the driest corners of the park, along the northeast and northwest edges, rainfall averages 23 inches (58.4 cm) a year, while in the lowlands of the west side, about 30 inches (76.2 cm) of precipitation fall in the average year.
 As moist air is forced up to the elevations of the Divide, it loses its moisture and precipitation jumps to 100 inches (2.5 m) or more in isolated mountain cirques.
 Snowfall settles to around a 16-foot (4.9 m) average snowpack.
 Early summer snow removal on Going-to-the-Sun Road, which crosses the Continental Divide, is so spectacular it has become a spectator sport (via Road Crew photos in the park flickr album).